Levminer/authme-docs/export.md

 ?> You can only export if you saved your code(s) on the main page.

+## Export .authme file

+You can export the Authme file for a backup or import to Authme again.

+## Export .html file

+You can save your QR codes to an HTML file and you can open it to scan all of your QR code(s).

-## Save as .txt
+## Export .txt file

 You can save your codes to a text file.
-You can use that file in [Authme Web](https://web.authme.levminer.com) or you can import that file to Authme again.
+You can use that file in [Authme Web](https://web.authme.levminer.com) or [Authme Lite](https://github.com/Levminer/authme-lite).

-## Save as .html

-You can save your QR code(s) to an HTML file and you can open it to scan all of your QR code(s).